edgedb/easy-edgedb/chapter20/index.md

 The `Lord` type uses the function {eql:func}`docs:std::contains` which returns `true` if the item we are searching for is inside the string, array, etc. It also uses `__subject__` which refers to the type itself: `__subject__.name` means `Person.name` in this case. {eql:constraint}`Here are some more examples <docs:std::expression>` from the documentation of using `constraint expression on`.

-Another possible way to create a `Lord` is to do it this way, since `Person` has the property called `title`:
+Another possible way to create a `Lord` is to do it this way, since `Person` has a property called `title`:

 ```sdl
 type Lord extending Person {